 OCCC estate, Lambeth

-69 homes are earmarked for demolition on Lambeth's OCCC estate near Waterloo.
+69 homes have been demolished on Lambeth's OCCC estate near Waterloo.

 The estate – comprising Ospringe House, Croydon House, Charing House, Cornwall Flats and Ethelm House – was built in 1939 by the Church Commissioners.